-Places We Love: Top Destinations for 2019
+Places We Love: Top Travel Destinations In The World for 2019

 We at GeoEx are passionate about exploring the world and introducing others to the wonders we find.
 Every year the company sends virtually all of its staff to far-flung corners around the globe with a two-fold mission: to field-test and spiff up our current offerings, and to discover amazing new places and activities for our custom and group trips.
-We asked our destination specialists which destinations they are especially excited to share with our travelers in 2019.
-Here are our top 10 picks.
+We asked our destination specialists which top travel destinations they are especially excited to share with our travelers in 2019.
+Here are our top 10 travel destinations.